zyplocs/py-practice/README.md

 # Eli's Python Practice Repo

-I enjoy creating relatively simple, standalone Python scripts to augment my aptitude.
-This repository simply functions as a base, allowing me to work on the same script across multiple devices.
+I enjoy creating relatively simple, standalone Python scripts as a means to gain real-world programming experience.
+This repository functions as a base for these scripts, allowing me to work on them across multiple devices.